 The Zicklin Executive MBA (EMBA) program has been designed to provide qualified executive students with the tools and skills necessary to lead their companies or businesses, and instill in them the abilities to successfully manage risks and challenges in the evolving marketplace.
 Building on its historic strengths, the EMBA curriculum emphasizes decision making and value creation, while reinforcing the importance of sustainability and social responsibility.
 Working executives will be prepared for new challenges in the crucial areas of big data, data analytics, risk management, and the digital economy.
 The structure of this curriculum draws heavily on the areas of strength of the Zicklin School of Business faculty, and provides executives with a well-tailored program customized to their needs as business leaders in the 21st century.

-- Learn from your cohort of experienced professionals
+- Learn from your cohort of experienced professionals and esteemed faculty

 - Gain a global perspective with an 8-10 day international study tour

 You will begin your EMBA experience with Boot Camp, a series of refresher modules in Microsoft Excel and statistics that prepares incoming Executive Program students for their graduate business education.

 For students without a business education or background, Boot Camp establishes core business fundamentals.
 Boot Camp can also be a valuable asset to students with a formal business background by helping refresh concepts you’ve previously learned.

 Boot Camp is an excellent opportunity to reactivate your classroom learning skills and propel you into the full Executive Program experience.

 Boot Camp classes meet three consecutive Saturdays beginning in late July.